-MUTOMBO – Let’s be honest though Mutombo should win based on this story alone, however, we are valuing the pair as basketballers.
+Let’s be honest, Mutombo should win based on this story alone, however, we are valuing the pair as basketballers.
 His iconic finger wave can’t really qualify as a certain moment, but the 1994 playoffs can.
 He set the record for the most blocks in a five-game series against Seattle (32) and followed it up by setting the record for most blocks in a seven-game series against the Jazz (38).
-That first series against Seattle is the series everyone will remember Mutombo from though.
-After falling down 0-2 he led Denver back to record a 3-2 victory, including back-to-back overtime victories to close out the series.
-What was impressive about it?
-It was the first time a #8 seed (his 42-40 Denver Nuggets) defeated a #1 seed (the 63-19 Seattle Supersonics).
+That series against Seattle is the one everyone will remember Mutombo from though.
+After falling down 0-2 he rallied Denver to lead them back to record a 3-2 victory, including back-to-back overtime victories to close out the series.
+Making the feat more impressive, that series W marked the first time in NBA history a #8 seed (the 42-40 Denver Nuggets) defeated a #1 seed (the 63-19 Seattle Supersonics).

-Both moments are iconic moments in NBA history and it’s tough to separate the two.
-The edge goes to Mourning here though, upsetting the Supersonics was more of a team achievement from Mutombo’s perspective and not many former players can say they were solely responsible for a franchises’ first playoff series win.
+Both moments are an important part of NBA history with the pair of big men able to hold their heads high after pushing their squads further into the postseason.
+However, the edge goes to Mourning here.
+Upsetting the Supersonics was more of a team achievement regardless of how individually brilliant Mutombo’s play was and not many former players can say they were solely responsible for a franchises’ first playoff series win.

-IT may be impossible to measure the impact that Dikembe Mutombo has had on the game of basketball.
-Hailing from Congo he is a well-known humanitarian worker and has twice won the leagues Citizenship of the Year award.
+IT’S near impossible to measure the impact that Dikembe Mutombo has had on the game of basketball.
+Hailing from Congo he is a well-known humanitarian worker who twice won the leagues Citizenship of the Year award.
 Mutombo helped expand the NBA to African countries not only through his playing success but his many charitable organisations and endeavours.
-Mourning has done plenty of charity work himself, pairing with other professional American athletes to involves others in charity work and inspire others to volunteer their time and resources for the greater good of others.
-On the court, both were able to impact the game in a profound way early in their careers, but Mutombo’s defensive prowess and shot blocking ability (2nd highest career block tally) is far and away from the highest impacting factor either of these two had.
+Mourning has done plenty of charity work himself, pairing with other professional American athletes to involve others in charity work and volunteer their time and resources for the less fortunate.
+On the court, both were able to impact the game in a profound way early in their careers, but Mutombo’s off-court endeavours, his defensive prowess and shot-blocking ability – coupled with that iconic finger wag, help him claim this category.

 Image from reddit.com